ElektraInitiative/libelektra/doc/help/elektra-algorithm.md

 ### Initial kdbGet Problem

-Because Elektra provides self-contained configuration, `kdbOpen()` has to retrieve settings in the \empha{bootstrapping} process below
-\keyname{system/elektra} as explained in \secref{bootstrapping}.
+Because Elektra provides self-contained configuration, `kdbOpen()` has to retrieve settings in the *bootstrapping* process below `system/elektra` as explained in `bootstrapping`.
 Because of the new way to keep track of removed keys, the internally executed `kdbGet()` creates a problem.
-Without countermeasures even the first `kdbGet()` of a user requesting the configuration below
-\keyname{system/elektra} fails because the resolver finds out that the configuration is already up to date.
+Without countermeasures even the first `kdbGet()` of a user requesting the configuration below `system/elektra` fails because the resolver finds out that the configuration is already up to date.
 The configuration delivered by the user is empty at this point.
 As a result, the empty configuration will be appointed and returned to the user.